PacificBiosciences/HiFi-16S-workflow/README.md

 generate workflow DAG and resources report to help benchmarking the resources required.
 See the `report_results` folder created after the pipeline finishes running for DAG and resources report.

-## Workflow overview and output
-Outputs and the different stages of this pipeline are documented [here](https://github.com/proteinosome/pb-16S-nf/blob/main/pipeline_overview.md).

 ## Frequently asked questions (FAQ)
 * Can I restart the pipeline?